 Using UK Landline Telephones in New Zealand

-Yet, biosecurity regulations come into full force on these items and you will need to make sure there is not a spec of dirt on them to pass border security personnel.
-If they are deemed not clean enough and a potential hazard to New Zealand’s ecosystem, it is likely that you will have to pay for them to be cleaned or even pay for them to be destroyed.
+However, biosecurity regulations come into full force on these items and you will need to make sure there is not a speck of dirt on them to pass border security checks.
+If they are deemed not clean enough and a potential hazard to New Zealand’s ecosystem, it is likely that you will have to pay for them to be cleaned or even destroyed.

-So it you can’t thoroughly clean your lawnmower and are unsure of what garden you’ll have in NZ, then you may well be better off leaving it behind.
+So if you can’t thoroughly clean your lawnmower and are unsure of what garden you’ll have in NZ, then you may well be better off leaving it behind.